 “What is it about X that makes you enjoy it?”

-“What motivated you to start doing X in the first place?”
+“So what motivated you to start doing X in the first place?”

-“What are your favorite experiences that you get from X?”
+“Tell me, what are your favorite experiences that you get from X?”

 “What does X give you that you feel you don’t get from other things?”

 In everyday conversations, these kinds of questions will create deep rapport incredibly fast.
 And that rapport will transfer from topic to topic.
 So if you look for their passions behind, for example, their hobby – minutes later they’ll be ready to open up to you on other topics as well.

 These conversations increase trust, engages people’s emotional thinking, and it brings depth to conversations that otherwise would have been mostly superficial.

 And if you’re a leader, a coach, a counselor, a teacher, or any other such person who will benefit from people connecting and engaging more deeply with you – this is an invaluable skill to practice.